tgwaAo/BatteryNotification/README.md

 4. Problems

   Your must have zenity installed.
-Check it with "zenity --info --text "Hello World!"
+Check it with zenity --info --text "Hello World!"

   The path in crontab must be correct.
 Open your terminal at the location of BatteryNotification and type "pwd" to get the correct path.